tontonialberto/advanced-topics-cs/fairness-group-recommendations/reports/report-assignment3.md

 - $N$ is the set of users who commonly rate item $i$.
 We can choose to restrict this set to the most similar users with respect to $u$;
 - $sim(u, v)$ is an arbitrary similarity function.

-As will be shown later, this prediction function returns ratings which are highly above or below the range 1-5 for this dataset.
+As seen in Assignment 1, this prediction function returns ratings which are highly above or below the range 1-5 for this dataset.

 Another prediction function has been considered, which is the *Mean-Centered Aggregation* defined as follows: